 Mixed with different ethnic settlements dwelling together in the city of Kathmandu, visitors will be stunned to view the festival around the city, as the dwellers celebrate festivals more than the number of days in a year.

 As the people are in a festive mood every day, visitors will be able to encounter all the ceremonies going around the city throughout the year.
-Uncountable numbers of Temples, Stupas, and Gumbas around make Kathmandu one of the unique and antic city an open living museum and the heritage city of Nepal.
+Uncountable numbers of Temples, Stupas, and Gumbas around make Kathmandu one of the unique and antic cities, an open living museum, and the heritage city of Nepal.

-Further, we will be heading towards Patan Durbar Square, one of the oldest settlements of Kirat king; the Palace, Golden temple, Krishna mandir, Sundari Chok, Taleju temple, Royal bath, etc will be a soothing view for us and never to miss the Ashoka stupa build during 2nd century BC.
+Further, you will be heading towards Patan Durbar Square, one of the oldest settlements of Kirat king; the Palace, Golden temple, Krishna mandir, Sundari Chok, Taleju temple, Royal bath, etc will be a soothing view to you and never to miss the Ashoka stupa build during 2nd century BC.

-Finally, our tour will end after visiting Bouddhanath Stupa, one of the biggest stupa dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist religion with numerous monastery around where lamas will be performing ritual ceremonies, praying flags, and strolling praying wheels around the stupa to get a blessing and finally enjoying our lunch at one of the rooftop restaurants, we will drive to our respective hotel.
+With numerous monasteries around where you can experience lamas performing ritual ceremonies, praying flags, and strolling praying wheels around the stupa to get a blessing and finally enjoying your lunch at one of the rooftop restaurants, you will drive to your respective hotel.